-Connect to Secure Web Gateway with Magic WAN · Cloudflare Magic WAN docs
+Connect to Secure Web Gateway with Magic WAN

 - Established connectivity between site edge routers and the Cloudflare GRE endpoint via the Internet or Cloudflare Network Interconnect (CNI)

-- Use site routers that support GRE tunnels and Policy-based Routing (PBR) so that specific Internet-bound traffic from the sites' private networks can be routed over the GRE tunnel to Magic WAN, and subsequently Secure Web Gateway, to enforce a user's specific web access policies.
+- Use site routers that support Anycast GRE or IPsec tunnels and Policy-based Routing (PBR) so that specific Internet-bound traffic from the sites' private networks can be routed over the Anycast GRE or IPsec tunnel to Magic WAN, and subsequently Secure Web Gateway, to enforce a user’s specific web access policies.

 Example scenario